Lilacs are to the garden what Madeleines were to Proust.

 Sneak a compact version into a smaller space

-Lilacs bloom on old wood so the time to prune is in spring, right after they bloom.
-Start by removing any dead wood, then prune out the oldest canes down to the ground and remove suckers at the same time (suckers are branches that sprout from the roots).
+- Lilacs bloom on old wood so the time to prune is in spring, right after they bloom.
+Start by removing any dead wood.
+Then prune out the oldest canes down to the ground.
+Remove suckers at the same time (suckers are branches that sprout from the roots).

-Lilacs that have been left unpruned can be clipped into shape, but it’ll take some work over a three-year period.
-The first year, choose the oldest, least productive third of the branches, and cut them all the way to the ground.
+- Lilacs that have been left unpruned can be clipped into shape, but it’ll take some work over a three-year period.
+The first year, choose the oldest, least productive third of the branches.
+Cut them all the way to the ground.
 Follow the same process in the second and third years.
 It might take a few years for your shrub to fully flower again.
 (But, so worth it.)

 Q.: I live in zone 8 or zone 9.
 Can I grow lilacs?

 A.: Most lilacs need a long period of winter chill for buds to mature and bloom the following spring.
 The good news is that several cultivars have been bred for warmer zones.
 (By which we generally mean up to zone 8).
 See here for more.